 Amanda is a mom, a homeowner, and a passionate advocate for more diverse voices in Malden’s city government.
 Amanda and her husband Mark moved to Blomerth Street in 2011, and daughter Georgia — who just finished Kindergarten at the Beebe School — was born in 2013.
 Amanda’s vision for Ward 3 is a place where everyone comes together to build the kind of city we want for future generations.

 With a professional background in communications and urban planning, Amanda has over a decade of experience in project leadership, budgeting, and management.
 She has worked across local, state, and regional government to bring innovative ideas and community-driven solutions to our most pressing problems, and she will bring that commitment to public service and effective outreach to the Ward 3 seat on the City Council.
 Constituents can expect a high level of community engagement, transparency and responsiveness from Amanda, grounded in a philosophy that listening and collaborating are the most effective ways to lead.

 Amanda is the Communications Director at the Metropolitan Area Planning Council (MAPC) in Boston, where she and her colleagues have partnered with Malden on open space, bike share, complete streets, education funding, addressing housing needs, clean energy, and advocacy on Beacon Hill.
 She also serves on the Board of Directors for the Malden Redevelopment Authority (MRA), working to create jobs, revitalize neighborhoods, promote economic development, refurbish city parks, support public art, and create housing opportunities across Malden.
 She also served as Editor of the Malden Observer from 2006 to 2008, and was an original member of the Mayor’s Advisory Committee on Walkability in 2012.
-For the last three years, she has been honored to serve on the Board of Directors for the Asian Community Development Corporation (ACDC), which serves Malden through bilingual housing and financial literacy counseling, and a youth leadership program.
+For the last three years, she has been honored to serve on the Board of Directors for the Asian Community Development Corporation (ACDC), which serves Malden through bilingual housing counseling and financial literacy training, and a youth leadership program.